Ghost7926/AppleCIDR/README.md

 # AppleCIDR
-Turns CIDR notation IP ranges into the full list of IP addresses
+This will parse a scope file containing IP ranges, CIDR notations, and domains and output them as a list of individual IP addresses and domains.
+This helps with compatibility for tools that require IPs in a straightforward format for ingestion rather than ranges.

-### Usage
+## Usage
 ```
 python3 AppleCIDR.py <filename>
 ```